 If you’re charged with felony vandalism, you could be facing up to three years of jail time and a fine of up to $50,000.
 Along with the challenges that a felony conviction can pose to your chances of getting a job or a loan, prison time and fines can derail your life.
 There could be a way to avoid the steep penalties of a felony charge, though.

 A reduced charge or a dropped conviction can save you from life-altering consequences.
-Hiring a lawyer to defend you can be your first step.
-We know how hard it can be living with a vandalism charge on your record, and we know how to help you avoid the worst of your consequences.
+Hiring our vandalism lawyers serving Tustin to defend you can be your first step.
+We know how hard it can be living with a vandalism charge on your record, and we know how to help you avoid the worst consequences.

 Click to contact our Tustin Property Crimes Lawyers today

-How Does a Vandalism Lawyer in Tustin Fight a Charge?
+How Does a Vandalism Lawyer Serving Tustin Fight a Charge?

 Fighting a vandalism charge isn’t necessarily easy, so we suggest that you seek the help of an attorney if you intend to fight your charges.
 Only an experienced lawyer can navigate the nuances of criminal defense and know how to negotiate a reduced sentence.

-In order to fight your charge, a vandalism attorney in Tustin will do the following:
+In order to fight your charge, a vandalism attorney serving Tustin will do the following:

 - Investigate your case